micaelaneus/strength-as-ccoty/README.md

 ## HOW TO USE THIS GUIDE

 Welcome to our Strength year!
 We made this guide to serve your growth and well-being, as well as support your involvement in collective struggle.
-Inside, you’ll find X spreads that combine mythopoetic tarot with astrology.
-We’ve given you several themes you might want to explore in your ritual and spell work alongside one full ritual to transition from a year of The Chariot (2023) into the incoming Strength year.
-We share some ideas on how to extend this collective work by incorporating your individual Card of the Year (COTY) and working in the open circle (more on that below).
+Inside, you’ll find five spreads based in mythopoetic tarot, some combined with astrology.
+We’ve given you several themes you might want to explore in spell work alongside one full ritual to transition from a year of The Chariot (2023) into the incoming Strength year.
+In the final sections, you’ll find some ideas on how to extend this collective work by incorporating your individual Card of the Year (COTY) and working in the open circle (more on that below).

 You need only two essential tools to use this guide: a journal and a tarot deck.